 Horseshoe, Indian, and Juniper Lakes Loop: 6.4 miles; 4

 Mount Harkness and Horseshoe, Indian, and Juniper Lakes Loop both leave from Juniper Lake, accessed from Highway 36 near Chester, California.
+(I detail two short hikes here on the blog that are not in the book: Inspiration Point Trail and Crystal Lake Trail.)

 North Side of Lassen Volcanic National Park